jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-03-03-unbox-review-setup-eachine-trashcan/index.md

 set throttle_limit_percent = 100
 ```

 Once you are up to the full potential of the Trashcan, rip some packs!
-For me, I have yet to try it out outside, unfortunatelly it had been way too low temperatures in Finland, but I am absolutely looking forward to flying it outdoors and will upload some DVR footage as soon as I do so.
+For me, I have yet to try it out outside, unfortunately, it had been way too low temperatures in Finland, but I am absolutely looking forward to flying it outdoors and will upload some DVR footage as soon as I do so.

-However from what I have seen out there, from the settings in Betaflight, from the components it has and from the performance indoors, I have to admit I expect a lot from it and I have a feeling it will deliver.
+However, from what I have seen out there, from the settings in Betaflight, from the components it has and from the performance indoors, I have to admit I expect a lot from it and I have a feeling it will deliver.
 I mean even flying a Snapper7 outdoors was a hell of a lot of fun and I can imagine that the [Eachine Trashcan][1] will be at least twice as much fun if not more!

 ### 📝 Conclusion

 **Should you get the Trashcan?
 Absolutely!** If you are in the market for a micro drone or if you are a beginner that wants to buy something that can scale with your skill as you get better, buy the [Trashcan][1].

 If you want to fly in city parks or other more populated areas, but don't want to be a menace to society, get the Trashcan.
-You still need to be careful, but you probably cannot do any damage to anyone with this micro drone, compared to a full-fledged 5 inch quad.
+You still need to be careful, but you probably cannot do any damage to anyone with this microdrone, compared to a full-fledged 5-inch quad.

 Overall, it comes at a great price, it ticks all the checkboxes and get you some extra performance, it flies really well, it's easy to handle and get used to so if you have any of the use cases outlined above (or some other one), **I definitely recommend the [Eachine Trashcan][1] as your first or next micro drone**, and am personally looking forward to ripping around a lot with it this summer!